 In your software development career, you will have to spend a lot of time finding bugs in the code and figuring out why it doesn’t do the thing it’s supposed to do.
 This is what the process of debugging is all about.

-The wrong way is how most of the developers do it.
+The wrong way is how most developers do it.
 It goes like this:

 The code doesn’t work?
 No problem!